MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 *Dropped Filter operators*:

-The following filter syntaxes have been modified in Teams PowerShell Module 3.0.0 and above:
+The following filter syntaxes have been modified in Teams PowerShell Module 3.0.0 and later:

 - -not, -lt, -gt: These operators have been dropped.
 - -ge, -ne:  These operators are not supported with policy properties.